litvinab/rest-api-test/README.md

 ### Test Cases

-Extend test cases mentioned below to reload database before each test.
+Extend test cases mentioned below and method to reload database before each test or before required test.

 #### FixturesWebTestCase